Swapnil-ingle/Swapnil-ingle.github.io/indian_caa_cab.md

-# CAA/CAB : Citizenship Amendment Act / Citizenship Amendment Bill
+# Assam on 'Citizenship Amendment Act/Bill' (CAA/CAB).

 ## Let's start with some facts about CAA.